-TEP 586 Student Teaching Seminar, K-8 (3)
+TEP 586 Student Teaching Seminar (K-8) (3)

 The purpose of the seminar is to discuss problem common to student teachers in K-8 classrooms, address individual concerns, and readdress legal issues.
 The course culminates in the presentation of a professional teaching portfolio completed throughout the credential program.
 Extensive use is made of outside resource people.
-Prerequisites: Admission to the Teacher Education Program.
+Prerequisite: admission to Multiple-Subject Credential Program.
 A school placement for student teaching is required for enrollment.
-This course is offered for students who have a applied and have been cleared for student teaching prior to the beginning of this class.
-Corequisites: TEP 556 and TEP 576A
+This course is only for students who have a applied and been cleared for student teaching prior to the beginning of this class; corequisites: TEP 556 and TEP 576A

-TEP 588 Student Teaching Seminar, 7-12 (3)
+TEP 588 Student Teaching Seminar (7-12) (3)

-The purpose of the seminar is to discuss problem common to student teachers in K-8 classrooms, address individual concerns, and readdress legal issues.
+The purpose of the seminar is to discuss problems common to student teachers in 7-12 classrooms, address individual concerns, and readdress legal issues.
 The course culminates in the presentation of a professional teaching portfolio completed throughout the credential program.
 Extensive use is made of outside resource people.
-Prerequisites: admission to the Teacher Education Program.
+Prerequisites: Students must be admitted to the Teacher Education and Single-Subject Credential programs.
 A school placement for student teaching is required for enrollment.
-This course is offered for students who have a applied and have been cleared for student teaching prior to the beginning of this class.
-Corequisites: TEP 548 and TEP 578A
+This course is offered for students who have applied and have been cleared for student teaching prior to the beginning of this class.
+Corequisite for Single-Subject Credential students: TEP 578B